AlexStz/HiveOS-MPH-Autoswitch/README.md

 DISCLAIMER:
 I am not a coder.
 This script was made with the good-old "quick and dirty" way of programming.
-I may (and most probably will) not work on some occasion.
+It may (and most probably will) not work on some occasion.
 It has been only partially tested.
 It may also cause some security breach.
 If you notice something, please open a github ticket.